DariusAugustRead/se_final_project/README.md

 React
 Express + Puppeteer (For screenshot Api functionality; unlimited use)

+### Routing and Deployment:

+To build and deploy from this repo:

+npm run build
+npm run deploy

 ### How to use:

 "npm run dev" in the terminal while in the root folder to run the app

-"npm run start:utils" in the terminal while in the server folder to run the api server
+"npm run start:utils" in the terminal while in the server folder to run the RAWG api server (showing the top games right now)

-On the Home page, when my giant logo is clicked, a narrow screenshot of this page is taken and replaces the logo.
-The image can be downloaded also.
-If you click the reset button, the original logo image replaces the screenshot.

 ### GitHub project link